owlbear-rodeo/owlbear-rodeo-legacy/src/docs/howTo/usingTokens.md

 - Status: allows you to overlay a coloured ring on top of the token, these can be useful for showing status effects.
 - Size: controls the size of the token each notch represents how many grid cells the token takes up in the horizontal direction.
 - Rotation: the direction the token faces, restrained to 45 degree angles.
+- Hide / Show (GM Only): toggle the visibility of the token, useful for tracking invisible enemies.
+- Lock / Unlock (GM Only): when a token is locked it can't be moved until it is unlocked again.

 To delete a token drag in into the delete button that appears when dragging.